ChrisChanCS/motor/README.md

 $ sudo firewall-cmd --zone=trusted --add-source=10.31.1.152
 ```

-- At last, you should past the client/server test.
+- At last, you should past the client/server RDMA test.

 ```sh
 $ ib_send_bw # server